insin/isomorph/README.rst

 is
 ==

-Utilities for type-checking and more - anything which is a generic, reusable test which would naturally have a function name starting with "is".
+Type-checking and more - anything which is a generic, reusable test which would naturally have a function name starting with "is".

 Type-checking functions
 -----------------------